MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 To see your Google Pay merchant ID, sign in to your [Google Pay Business Console](https://pay.google.com/business/console/home).

-For more information about the `merchantInfo` object, see Google Pay&nbsp;–&nbsp;[Request object](https://developers.google.com/pay/api/web/reference/request-objects#MerchantInfo).
+For more information about the `merchantInfo` object, see Google Pay – [Request object](https://developers.google.com/pay/api/web/reference/request-objects#MerchantInfo).

 # 4. Handle the interaction